DhiWise/dhiwise-nodejs/CLEAN_CODE.md

 15. env files
 - You can add credentials and port, database values as per your environment(Development/Production).
-- If you are running test environment then testcases will run using test database,and its configuration is there inside app.js
+- If you are running test environment then test cases will run using test database,and its configuration is there inside app.js